codehsbooks/apjava/Algorithms-and-Recursion/advanced-recursion.md

 ## Examples of Recursion
 <hr>
-Some common examples of recursive solutions include Factorials and the Fibonacci Sequence.
+Some common examples of recursive solutions include ***Factorials*** and the ***Fibonacci Sequence***.
 Other examples of recursive solutions include: Tower of Hanoi, Golden Ratio, Catalan Numbers, and Computer Compound Interest.

 #### Factorials and Recursion
 One common way to solve for factorials use to use a for loop.